Igrish990/StreamingWebsite/README.md

 # React + Vite
-A streaming website to watch favorite movie and tv shows for free created usign react+vite and components used like swiper , material icon etc.
+A streaming website to watch favorite movie and tv shows for free.
+Created using react+vite.Components used like swiper , material icon etc.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.